hongtaowu67/container_imagine/README.md

 ## TODO
 - [ ] add support on how to install TSDF Fusion and V-HACD
 - [ ] move the TSDF and V-HCAD away from main_imagination
-- [ ] look into the containability and pouring imagination code and add comments
+- [ ] look into pouring imagination code and add comments
 - [ ] work on code for real robot experiments